braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "canvas_name": (string) name of the Canvas, "canvas_variation_id": (string) id of the Canvas variation the user is in if from a Canvas, "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "experiment_step_id": (string) BSON ID of the experiment step this event belongs to, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "experiment_split_id": (string) BSON ID of the experiment split the user enrolled in, "experiment_split_name": (string) name of the experiment split the user enrolled in, "in_control_group": (boolean) whether the user was enrolled in the control group }
+  "canvas_name": (string) name of the Canvas, "canvas_variation_id": (string) id of the Canvas variation the user is in if from a Canvas, "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "experiment_step_id": (string) Braze ID of the experiment step this event belongs to, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "experiment_split_id": (string) Braze ID of the experiment split the user enrolled in, "experiment_split_name": (string) name of the experiment split the user enrolled in, "in_control_group": (boolean) whether the user was enrolled in the control group }